-WISCONSIN STATE FAIR PARK MISSION: To provide a leading venue for agricultural, exhibition, entertainment, cultural and educational uses for the purpose of enhancing economic and social benefits to the state of Wisconsin, its residents and visitors.
+The mission of Wisconsin State Fair Park is to provide a leading year-round venue for agricultural, exhibition, sports, entertainment, cultural and educational uses to enhance the economic and social benefits to Wisconsin’s residents and visitors.

 State Fair Park is a place where visitors create memories that transcend generations.
 The nearly 200-acre Fair Park is a year-round entertainment venue hosting events, activities and meetings throughout the four seasons.
 Home to the Exposition Center, Tommy G. Thompson Youth Center, Milwaukee Mile Speedway, Wisconsin Products Pavilion and Original Cream Puff Pavilion, hundreds of events are held at the Fair Park each year.